krobelus/rate/README.md

 $ rate formula.cnf proof.drat
 ```

+Whenever the proof is accepted, this will exit with code 0 after printing
+`s VERIFIED` and some metrics.
 See `rate --help` for more options.

 ## SICK certificates